Siloya/E-comerce-website/README.md

  e-commerce website :  this website operates a marketplace to make, sell, and buy goods online in Lebanon. the website was created using PHP, MySQL, HTML, CSS, Bootstrap, JS, JQuery, JSON, AJAX, XML languages.

 ## Features

-- all categories section on the home page
+- show all categories section on the home page
-- search functionality
 - client/vendor registration (login or sign in )
+- show profile information , with ability to edit them
 - admin registration just login
-- show profile information , with ability to edit them
+- search functionality in all pages

 us a client you can :
 - show Product details page with image, description, price, and (quantite in the stock /out stock/open request)